Quick Start — Creating a New Client Project¶

 uSync->>DB: Create document types, data types, templates

-App->>Dev: Site ready at localhost:5000
+App->>Dev: Site ready at localhost:5001

-dotnet buildcopies baseline views — 301.cshtmlfiles from the NuGet package into yourViews/folder- Umbraco detects empty database → runs unattended install
+dotnet buildcopies baseline views intoViews/- Umbraco detects empty database → runs unattended install

-- Creates admin user with the email/password from appsettings
+- Creates the admin user from appsettings

-- uSync imports 555+ content types, 666 data types, 142 dictionary items, and 36 templates
+- uSync imports 555+ content types, 666 data types, 142 dictionary items, 36 templates

-- Site is ready — no manual Umbraco setup needed
+- Site is ready — no manual Umbraco setup

-Customizing Your Client¶
+Customising Your Client¶

 CSS Theme¶

-Edit src/MyCreditUnion/wwwroot/cssCreditUnion/theme.css:
+Edit src/Progress.Web/wwwroot/cssCreditUnion/theme.css:

 :root {